rations/jackDAW-haiku/STACK.md

 DRUMku               # needs the VST3-haiku SDK
 hktuner              # needs the LV2-haiku staged headers jackDAW-haiku        # needs jack + the VST3-haiku SDK + the LV2-haiku stack
+vstbridge-haiku      # optional; needs wine (winegcc) + meson/ninja, vendors its own SDK
 ```

+`vstbridge-haiku` builds with `packaging/make-hpkg.sh` rather than a `build-from-source.sh`:
+meson/ninja produce the bridge libraries and the Winelib host, `make -C tools/vstbridgectl`
+produces both front-ends, and the script stages `apps/VSTBridge`, `bin/vstbridgectl`, the Wine
+host and the `lib/` bridges into one `.hpkg`.

 ## Run
 Launch **JackGraph** (to wire ports / manage the server) and **JackDAW** from Deskbar